RCI Undergraduate Research Conference

 …to the Roots of Contemporary Issues Annual Undergraduate Research Conference page.
 Held during the Fall semester of each academic year, the conference is a chance for students who have taken History 105 or 305 to present the results of their historical research projects to a broader audience.

-This Fall, we are taking the RCI conference on the road.
-We are excited to announce that the 2017 conference will be seamlessly integrated into the 2nd Annual Northwest Undergraduate Conference in the Humanities held on Saturday, November 4th, 2017 on the campus of North Idaho Collge in Coeur d’Alene, ID.
+On Saturday, November 4, 2017 six RCI students presented the fruits of their research in History 105/305 at the 2nd Annual Northwest Undergraduate Conference in the Humanities held on Saturday, November 4th, 2017 on the campus of North Idaho Collge in Coeur d’Alene, ID.

 The conference is coordinated through the Roots of Contemporary Issues Program and the History Graduate Student Association.
 We welcome undergraduate projects that fall under one of the five organizing themes of History 105 and 305: